MichelNivard/MCMSEM/README.md

 gamma_model <- make_dynamic_model("common_gamma")
 ```

-With freely estimated innovation skewness and kurtosis, this bivariate model
+The most flexible currently supported specification leaves the diagonal third
+and fourth innovation cumulants free.
+It is therefore a common-gamma residual
+or confounder combined with innovation skewness and kurtosis that are estimated
+independently rather than tied to a named distribution.
+"Unspecified" here
+means through the fitted fourth order: innovations still have fixed unit
+variances, are mutually independent, and have diagonal third- and fourth-order
+cumulants.
+This is a reasonable specification when a shared gamma-shaped source
+is plausible but no parametric innovation family can be defended.
+However, the bivariate model estimates 11 parameters from 12 moments, leaving
-has only one overidentifying degree of freedom and admits competing,
+only one nominal overidentifying degree of freedom and allowing competing,
 ill-conditioned decompositions.

-For the reported test we therefore imposed a
+As a more restrictive sensitivity analysis, we also imposed a scientifically
-scientifically explicit signed-gamma relationship on each innovation:
+explicit signed-gamma relationship on each innovation.
+Earnings innovations
-earnings innovations were allowed negative skew and hours innovations positive
+were allowed negative skew and hours innovations positive skew, while their
-skew, while their two shapes remained free.
+two shapes remained free.
+This reduces the free parameter count and leaves
+three nominal df.
 For example:

 ```r
 gamma_model <- MCMparameter(